Jack Conaty

-Jack Conaty (born September 26, 1946, in New Haven, Connecticut) was the chief political correspondent for WFLD-TV in Chicago from 1987 to 2009.
+Jack Conaty (September 26, 1946 – August 28, 2024) was an American broadcast journalist who was the chief political correspondent for WFLD-TV in Chicago from 1987 to 2009.

+Life and career

-He holds a bachelor's degree in English from Providence College in Rhode Island.
+Born in New Haven, Connecticut on September 26, 1946, Conaty held a bachelor's degree in English from Providence College in Rhode Island.
 After teaching high school English for six years in New Haven, Connecticut, Conaty decided to pursue a master's degree in journalism from the University of Missouri.